KevinMusgrave/pytorch-metric-learning/README.md

 Thank you to Ser-Nam Lim at Facebook AI, and my research advisor, Professor Serge Belongie.
 This project began during my internship at Facebook AI where I received valuable feedback from Ser-Nam, and his team of computer vision and machine learning engineers and research scientists.

 ## Citing this library
-If you'd like to cite pytorch_metric_learning in your paper, you can use this bibtex:
+If you'd like to cite pytorch-metric-learning in your paper, you can use this bibtex:
 ```latex
 @misc{Musgrave2019,
   author = {Musgrave, Kevin and Lim, Ser-Nam and Belongie, Serge},